The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 The BVOPM office may be independent, part of the BVOPGM office, or both may be considered as one, depending on the organizational structure and strategy.

 - Attitude management

 - Defects analysis

 - Observation and optimization

 - Program management participation

-- Managing the Transparent board of project issues
+- Management of the Transparent board of project issues

 It's amazing how many new activities are in BVOP's project management practices and how logical and necessary they are in day-to-day motions of the teams involved in the projects.